google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 For small files this might be okay, but for large files this can be slow.
 This is especially true in a classroom setting where many of us are uploading and downloading large files at the same time.
-A session of this class actually crashed the network at one of the schools it was taught at!
+A session of this class actually crashed the network at one of the schools where it was taught!

 Image Details:
 * [to-from-cloud.png](http://www.google.com): Copyright Google